ljuti/polymux/README.md

 ### Testing

-The library includes a comprehensive test suite with 268 tests covering all functionality:
+The library includes a comprehensive test suite with **331 tests** covering all functionality, including behavioral specs focused on user investment workflows:

 ```bash
 # Run all tests